i05nagai/memorandum/language/english_speaking_conversation.md

         * Well, that's it, we're done - we can go home now.a
     * used to say that something is correct
         * You switch the computer on at the back.
 That's it.
+* long time no see
+    * Year I know, how's it going?

 ## Weather